 Mentorship is a important professional development tool to help you advance in your career, enhance your knowledge, and build your network.
-It also allows a mentee to connect with someone that has likely "been there, done that" and can therefore serve as a resource.
+It also allows a mentee to connect with someone that has likely "been there, done that".
 We encourage every employee to seek a professional mentor.
 Here are tips on finding and asking someone to be your mentor.
-We also encourage employees to offer to be a mentor, as well.
+We encourage employees to offer to be a mentor, as well.

 - The heart of mentoring: ten proven principles for developing people to their fullest potential- David Stoddard & Rober Tamasy